neelabhro/ROSNet-A-WMN-based-Framework-using-UAVs-and-Ground-Nodes-for-Disaster-Management/README.md

 https://www.techrxiv.org/articles/Multi_hop_Communication_cls_for_IEEE_Journals_pdf/10303394

 ### Reference:
 [1] Roy, Neelabhro; Debarshi, Sauranil; Sujit, P.B.
 (2019): ROSNet: A WMN based Framework using UAVs and ground nodes for Post-Disaster Management.
 TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.10303394.v3
+Accepted for Publication at the IEEE Humanitarian Technology Conference 2021

 #### A link to the video demonstration using static ground nodes can be found here: https://youtu.be/MA1lv_i9EE8
 #### A link to the video demonstration using aerial nodes can be found here: https://youtu.be/6mjy-1pgTQU